nodes777/mapventure/README.md

-#Project 5- Neighborhood Map#
+#Port Douglas Mapventure#

 A single page application featuring Port Douglas QLD, Australia.
-This application identifies several of my favorite places on the penisula.
+This application identifies several of my favorite places on the penisula and runs you through a text adventure overlaid on a google map.

-In order to run the Neighborhood Map application, download the zip or clone the repository to your local machine, and open index.html.
-Type in the search bar to sort through available locations.
-Click on the icons on the map or in the list in order to view info windows.
+In order to run the Neighborhood Map application,

 ###References###